-UNIT 4: The people and the law
+UNIT 4: The people, the law and reform

 Students explore how the Australian Constitution establishes the law-making powers of the Commonwealth and state parliaments and protects the Australian people.
 Students develop an understanding of the significance of the High Court in protecting and interpreting the Australian Constitution.
-They investigate parliament and the courts, and the relationship between the two in law-making, and consider the roles of the individual, the media and law reform bodies in influencing law reform.
+They discuss recent reforms from the past four years and apply legal reasoning and information to actual and/or hypothetical scenarios.